akulakov/little_adventure2/README.md

     n - normal
     f - fighty
-    S - sneaky  (some passages are small so have to be sneaked through)
+    s - sneaky  (some passages are small so have to be sneaked through)

 ## Other